-Table 3a Observed interactions between non-target scalefish species and ETBF vessels (CCSBT statistical area 4 and 7) in 2016 and 2017.
+Table 5 Observed interactions between non-target scalefish species and ETBF vessels (CCSBT statistical area 4 and 7) in 2018, 2019 and 2020.
 Capture and mortality rates are given per thousand hooks.
-Note: data are from shots where SBT were caught and only species where 10 or more individuals were caugh are reported.
+Note: data are from shots where SBT were caught and only species where 10 or more individuals were caught are reported.
 The fate of some individuals is 'undetermined' and is therefore not listed as a live release or a mortality.
-Observed interaction in 2016 and 2017 are from electronic monitoring.
+Observed interactions are from electronic monitoring.
 Scientific names are given in Appendix IV.